Luca Hoole: Breakthrough at Bristol Rovers

 After impressing for the club in pre-season, Hoole made his league debut on the opening day of the 2021–22 season, impressing in the right-back position during a 2–1 away defeat to Mansfield Town.
 On 29 January 2022, Hoole received a first sending off of his career as he received two bookings in the space of five first-half minutes as ten-man Rovers scored a last-minute winner to defeat Walsall.
 In February 2022, Hoole signed a new two-year extension to his contract.
 Following a 4–0 thrashing of Stevenage, Rovers' manager Joey Barton said that Hoole had made the right-back position his own having dipped in and out of the team earlier in the season.
 On 26 February 2022, Hoole scored a first senior goal with the opener in a 1–1 draw with Exeter City.
 Hoole's first senior season ended with Rovers overtaking Northampton Town on the final day of the season to gain automatic promotion by goals scored, a dramatic 7–0 victory over Scunthorpe United securing this feat.

 Ahead of the 2022–23 season, Hoole featured for the club in pre-season in a less familiar centre-back role, impressing as Rovers defeated Championship side Stoke City.
 For the first match of the new season, Hoole continued in this role with defensive partner James Connolly as Rovers fell to a late 2–1 defeat against Forest Green Rovers.
 As the season developed, he began to find himself out of favour at the club and suffered from low confidence, however an impressive return to the first-team in December leading manager Barton to claim that he could one day captain the side.
+His improvement in form continued into the second half of the season despite a rocky time for the team, impressing in a 3–0 victory over Oxford United that saw the team claim a first victory in seven weeks, Hoole scoring the third goal.

+Hoole was offered a new contract at the end of the 2023–24 season.
+Following the start of pre-season, manager Matt Taylor confirmed that with Hoole still yet to return to the club, they had moved on from expecting him to sign the contract and were instead focusing on how much compensation the club could recoup.

+Shrewsbury Town

+On 16 July 2024, Hoole signed a two-year contract with fellow League One club Shrewsbury Town after a compensation package was agreed between the two clubs.
+Following the transfer, he claimed the desire of a new challenge to be key in his reasoning behind the switch.